 The platform also acts as a hub for all workplace collaborations.
 Users can access all of their messages, calls, and files on any connected device, launch and join meetings, form groups, and even indicate presence status (available, do not disturb, offline).

-Because UCaaS lives in the cloud, it also supports third-party app integrations such G Suite, Salesforce, and Office 365.
+Because UCaaS lives in the cloud, it also supports third-party app integrations such Google Workspace, Salesforce, and Microsoft 365.
 Workers can personalize their tools to accommodate their specific tasks.
 For example, marketing personnel who live and work in the Salesforce app can add the RingCentral app, allowing them to make video calls from within Salesforce.

 Why is UCaaS relevant today?